SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

     Please note that available options depend on defined tenant-level external sharing policies.
 For example, if sharing files and folders using links that don't require sign-in is not allowed, the Anyone option will not be enabled.
 * **Sharing Permission (8)** - helps control the way things on the site can be shared.
 Choose between:
   * Site owners and members can share files, folders, and the site.
 People with edit permission can share files and folders.
-  * Site owners and members and people with edit permission can share files and folders, but only owners can share the site.
+  * Site owners, members, and people with edit permission can share files and folders, but only owners can share the site.
   * Only site owners can share files, folders, and the site.

 ![New Teams Template Dialog - Step 3](../../.gitbook/assets/provisioning-templates-teams-dialog-step-3.png)